 What my app does is you sign in with Twitter and from there you can generate OPML subscription lists for your friends, followers and any Twitter lists you've created or subscribed to.
 It's a neat little app.
 Now I wait for praise or criticism.

-UPDATE: After running this app for close to two years it stopped working when Twitter retired their v1 API.
+UPDATE: After running this app for two years it stopped working when Twitter retired their v1 API.
 In theory, I probably could have figured out a way to keep it working, but I decided it was time to shut it down.
 Overall I think it was a success although what I didn't expect was the amount of noise that came through when the feeds were not filtered for @replies.